 The National Development Plan requires of us to accelerate service delivery and avail the necessary infrastructure to our communities.
 In line with the government's priority on education we have constructed five preschools using the Municipal Infrastructure Grant; own revenue and private funding (Venetia mine) and this draft IDP will see us providing over four communities with access to such facilities.
 The construction of Harriswhich Multi-Purpose Centre is underway and will make sure that municipal and other government services are brought closer to our people.
 This IDP will ensure that a similar office is constructed at Langlaagte.
 The operationalization of the two offices will bring to total six satellite municipal offices and will auger well with the key performance area of municipal transformation and institutional development.
 All municipal settlements are energized with Hananwa benefiting from solar energy.
-This revised IDP will focus on the electrification of extensions to our settlements.
-The Capricorn District Municipality will continue providing water and sanitation to our communities.
+This revised IDP will focus on the electrification of extensions to our communities.